3. The Hebrew Bible

 The Torah

-In our consideration of issues in the Hebrew Bible, we will limit our coverage to the Torah.
-“Torah” is the Hebrew name for the first five books of the Hebrew Bible (the Torah is also called the Pentateuch and the Five Books of Moses).
+In my consideration of issues in the Hebrew Bible, I limit my coverage to the Torah.
+“Torah” is the Hebrew name for the first five books of the Hebrew Bible (the Torah is also called the Pentateuch or the Five Books of Moses).
 The five books of the Torah are: Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.

 Anachronisms in the Torah

 Biblical chronology is very complicated and inexact, so anachronisms are highly likely in the Torah.
-According to biblical tradition, Abraham, the Patriarch, was thought to have been born in the 20th Century BCE and to have died in the 19th Century BCE.
-The oldest source of biblical writing dates from the 10th Century BCE.
-This means that about nine hundred years elapsed between Abraham’s life time and the recording of his life.
+According to biblical tradition, Abraham, the Patriarch, was thought to have been born in the 20th century BCE and to have died in the 19th century BCE.
+But the oldest source of biblical writing dates from the 10th century BCE.
+This means that about nine hundred years elapsed between Abraham’s lifetime and the recording of his life.
 For nine centuries, Abraham’s story must have been told around campfires, passing orally from generation to generation.
 How much historical truth could have survived in a nine-hundred-year-old oral tradition?

 The same chronological problem exists for Moses, who was the Israelites’ leader and lawgiver and the most important prophet in Judaism.
-Traditionally, Moses is regarded as the author of the Torah.
-The Torah’s traditional date for the Exodus of Moses and the Israelites from Egypt is 1446 BCE.
-But all current scholars and even evangelicals agree that, based on archaeological evidence, the only time frame that the Israelites could have emerged in Canaan is approximately 1230-1170 BCE.
-Biblical archeology has shown that Moses died at least 300 years before the earliest words of the Torah were written.
+Traditionally, Moses is regarded as the author of the Torah, but Biblical archeology has shown that Moses died some 300 years before the earliest words of the Torah were written: The Torah’s traditional date for the Exodus of Moses and the Israelites from Egypt is 1446 BCE yet all current scholars and even evangelicals agree that, based on archaeological evidence, the only timeframe that the Israelites could have emerged in Canaan is significantly later, circa 1230-1170 BCE.

 Mosaic Authorship?